Wing Walking | Training | Safety About Us | Prices | Contact

 ABOUT US

-Mike and Marilyn Mason moved to Sequim, WA in 2004 from Santa Paula, CA. Their 450 Stearman also came up from Santa Paula and the big red biplane has become a familiar sight in the Sequim/Dungeness area.
+Mike and Marilyn Mason and their 450 Stearman and the big red biplane have become a familiar sight in the Santa Paula area.
 Mike started wing walking and flying Stearmans as a teenager in 1983.
 Now 10,000 flying hours later he still loves sharing the Stearman experience.
 Marilyn enjoys wing walking and preparing others for their first step out.

 The Mason Wing Walking full day course involves developing wing walking skills by repetitive climbs from the cockpit to the upper wing rack and along the lower wing.
 Before we ever start the engine; every step, move, and handhold will be loaded into your muscle memory.